-“Did she really just say that Fairies would roll our car up a hill?”
-I asked my husband as we walked away, detailed directions in hand for a pleasant afternoon of driving through the Northern Ireland countryside.
+“Did she really just say that Fairies would roll our car up a magic hill Northern Ireland?”
+I asked my husband as we walked away, detailed directions in hand for a pleasant afternoon of driving to the magic hill Northern Ireland countryside.
 We had driven to Northern Ireland on a day trip from Dublin.
 We had stopped in a tourist information office looking for advice about how to spend our short time.